 The Minority Scholars’ Committee of the American Studies Association invites nominations for the Richard A. Yarborough Mentoring Award.
 The prize was established in 2012, and will honor a scholar who, like Richard Yarborough, demonstrates dedication to and excellence in mentoring.
-The winner will be announced at the Mentoring Breakfast of the Minority Scholars’ Committee during the annual meeting of the association at each annual meeting.

 Nominations will be considered “active” for three years, including the year of initial submission.
 Those submitting nominations are welcome to send updated or additional information every year during that time, to supplement the original nomination packet.
 Any supplements must be received by the deadline for submission of nominations of any given year.

 - A letter of nomination (no longer than 5 single-spaced pages) describing the nominee’s achievements in mentoring underrepresented students and faculty working in the field of American studies, broadly construed.
 This statement should include his or her contributions to locally (at their home institution), nationally, and internationally.
 This statement might also address the nominee’s scholarly contributions, as well as the impact of the nominee’s research on the careers of underserved and underrepresented publics.

 - Supporting letters from collaborators, colleagues, postdoctoral fellows, undergraduate and graduate students mentored.
 Although these letters can be individually authored, nominators are urged to solicit a smaller set of collectively authored letters with multiple signatories.

 - The nominee’s c.v.